 As lenders reverted back to what they were familiar with, the issues around collaboration persisted.
 “The question now is how to continue the great [digital] point of sale experience all the way through closing,” Cieloha said.
 The answer lies in technology adoption on both the lender and title side.

 Technology adoption (not investment) is impeding digital closing advancement

-One participant said that a key challenge is the number of different platforms title companies are expected to adopt.
-Cieloha agreed adding “We refer to this as portal fatigue for settlement agents.
+One participant said a key challenge is the number of different platforms title companies are expected to adopt.
+Cieloha agreed, adding, “We refer to this as portal fatigue for settlement agents.
 When they are working with a number of different lenders, they may have to log in to 5, 10, or 15 different portal technologies.”